JerichoFletcher/mechanical-warfare/README.md

 - 1 new nuclear reactor

 Changes:
-- Wave can use the new liquids as ammo
+- Vanilla turrets and buildings can accept new items and liquids
-- RTG Generator can now use the new radioactive substance

 Please be aware that _this mod is still under heavy development._ Expect more features to be added regularly!